Dayanand Narvekar

-Dayanand Ganesh Narvekar (born 11 February 1950) is an Indian politician who served as the Speaker of the Legislative Assembly of Goa from January 1985 to September 1989.
-He has also been the Finance Minister and the Deputy Chief Minister of Goa.
-Narvekar was a member of the Indian National Congress for 35 years.
+Dayanand Ganesh Narvekar (born 11 February 1950) is an Indian politician who served as third Deputy Chief Minister of Goa from 1999 to 2000.
+He also served as the Speaker of the Goa Legislative Assembly from 1985 to 1989.
+A former Finance Minister, Narvekar was a member of the Indian National Congress for 35 years.
 He is currently a member of the Aam Aadmi Party, having joined the party ahead of the 2022 legislative assembly elections.